2002 Fiscal Year Regents’ Award Recipients

 Dr. Timothy M. Renick, Associate Professor of Philosophy and Director of Religious Studies, Georgia State University - On his arrival in 1986, Renick became the first faculty member in GSU’s religious-studies program.
 Within five years, he expanded the program’s course offerings to the point of proposing a baccalaureate degree in religious studies.
 Today, the program has sixty undergraduate students and nine students pursuing master’s degrees.
 Nomination Portfolio (PDF)

 Dr. Linda Medleau, Professor of Dermatology, Department of Small Animal Medicine, University of Georgia - Since joining the faculty of UGA’s College of Veterinary Medicine in 1984, Medleau has earned numerous awards, including three Faculty Recognition Awards, a Distinguished Teacher Award, and UGA’s most prestigious teaching award, the Josiah Meigs Award for Excellence in Teaching in 2000.
 One of her accomplishments has involved transforming a lecture-only dermatology course into an interactive, problem-solving and technology-enhanced experience for students.
-Nomination Porfolio (PDF)
+Nomination Portfolio (PDF)

 Department/Program Awards